BinaryProvider/tripleagent/README.md

 Any spritesheet can be used, but ensure that each sprite in the sheet is the same size.

-You can choose to defined each animation separately and add to the control, or load a XML definition of all available animations when you intialize the control.
+You can choose to define each animation separately and add to the control, or load a XML definition of all available animations when you intialize the control.

 ### Example of animation data
 ```xml